TWUOnline/ldrs591/_pages/unit-3-learning-activities.md

 </li>
 </ul>
 <h3>Unit 3 Summary</h3>
 In this unit, you have learned how important it is to use APA style in graduate level writing.
-You have also learned how to apply the APA standards for general aspects of writing, mechanics of writing style and citing sources.
+You have also learned how to apply the APA standards for general aspects of writing and citing sources.
 <h3>Assessment</h3>
 Go to Unit 3 Assessment for more details on your Blog assignment<strong>.</strong>